Azure-Samples/communication-services-virtual-visits-js/e2e-tests/README.md

-# Automation tests for Azure Communication Services Virtual Visits
+# Automation tests for Azure Communication Services Virtual Appointments

-This is an automation tests folder for Virtual Visits sample, which contains all UI tests.
+This is an automation tests folder for Virtual Appointments sample, which contains all UI tests.

 ## Build and Run End to End tests locally